 Location: 27*45.014'S 46*40.388'E

-We had tacked during the night (changing the direction by putting the bow (front) of the boat through the wind) which meant that we were able to turn west pointing us in a straight line to our destination of Richard’s Bay.
+We had tacked during the night (changing the direction by putting the bow (front) of the boat through the wind), which meant that we were able to turn west, pointing us in a straight line to our destination of Richard’s Bay.
 It was exciting for us all to have finally made the turn and now really be heading to SA.
-Mine and Elle’s watch team of Finley, Max, Mads, Dylan, Sierra and Gillian really impressed us last night with such a smooth tack demonstrating how much they had learnt during these last 68 days!
-Max and Fin worked on the mainsail, whilst Dylan helped Elle with the gib and Sierra and Gillian sheeted in the forward staysail.
-Mads acted as relay to me on the helm as our voices could not compete with the 30 knot winds!
-The sea state had started to pick up last night and it was mesmerising to see the bow sprit be dunked underwater and the spray coming off the bow be lit up green and red by our navigation lights.
+Mine and Elle’s watch team of Finley, Max, Mads, Dylan, Sierra, and Gillian really impressed us last night with such a smooth tack demonstrating how much they had learned during these last 68 days!
+Max and Fin worked on the mainsail, whilst Dylan helped Elle with the jib, and Sierra and Gillian sheeted in the forward staysail.
+Mads acted as relay to me on the helm as our voices could not compete with the 30-knot winds!
+The sea state had started to pick up last night, and it was mesmerizing to see the bowsprit be dunked underwater, and the spray coming off the bow be lit up green and red by our navigation lights.

-When we came back up for our morning watch, the waves had grown even more in size and some were so huge that even from the height of the boat they were still in eye level of us sat on board.
+When we came back up for our morning watch, the waves had grown even more in size, and some were so huge that even from the height of the boat, they were still at eye level of us sat on board.
 Everyone’s faces when they came up on deck were of such excitement and of true appreciation for the power of the ocean.
-As it is also getting so much colder both during the day and especially at night, it is funny to see everyone’s eclectic mix of clothes as we are all wearing whatever layers we have for warmth.
+It is also getting so much colder both during the day and especially at night.
+It is funny to see everyone’s eclectic mix of clothes as we are all wearing whatever layers we have for warmth.
 Who knew socks and crocs would become so popular!

 PS.
 Hi everyone, love and miss you – not long until we can catch up!
 Hope you’re all okay xxx

 1. Watch team 2